-Summary and conclusions
+Summary

 Two simulations have been carried out in this paper.
-Simulation 1 gives the Quantum Mechanical correlation of 0.707 between Alice's and Bob's measurements when their detectors are aligned at an angle of 45° to one another.
-To do this, the exact unit vectors of particle underlying the unit A and B measurements were generated.
-That allowed fractional projections of the unit vectors onto the exact detector vectors to be calculated.
-This result corresponded with the Quantum Mechanical value of the correlation, and also corresponds with the normal statistical definition of the correlation between two exact vectors to be cos θ .
+Simulation 1 gives the quantum mechanical correlation of 0.707 between a.e and b.e when Alice's and Bob's detectors are aligned at an angle of 45° to one another.
+To do this, the exact unit vectors (e) of particle underlying the unit A and B measurements were generated.
+That allowed fractional projections of the unit vectors onto the exact detector vectors (a and b) to be calculated using their dot product.
+This result corresponded with the quantum mechanical value of the correlation, and also corresponds with the normal statistical definition of the correlation between two exact vectors to be $\cos \theta$.
 Cos 45° is approximately 0.707.

 Simulation 2 used a similar method to Simulation 1 in that exact unit particle vectors were generated and fractional projections onto exact detector vectors were calculated.
 In this case, correlations were not calculated but instead fractional projections were accumulated to correspond to areas in a Venn Diagram which could be mapped into a Bell's Inequality calculation.
-The accumulated areas broke the Bell's Inequality giving the exact values which were generated by Quantum Mechanical calculations [Refs.
-3 and 4].
-This shows that QM calculations, not surprisingly as they use Projection Operators, are deriving aggregates of fractional projections, but doing so without knowing the individual underlying exact unit vectors of particles.
+The accumulated areas gave the exact values which were generated by quantum mechanical calculations [Refs.
+3 and 4] but not for the same cells of Table 2(ii).
+It appears that the Bell Inequality (AB' + BC' \geq AC') in this case was not broken in Simulation 2, and not by Susskind's calculations, and is not breakable by quantum mechanics when a= 0°, b=45°, c=90° and $\theta = 45^{\circ}$.